joshuapeaceman/pandemic_simulation/README.md

 *Virus name
 *Virus death rate (How deadly a virus is during the infected period.)
-*Virus contagiousness (Propability a healthy person inside a contagious area around a sick person will be infected.)
+*Virus contagiousness (Propability that a healthy person inside a contagious area around a sick person will be infected.)
-*Virus contagious area (Area around a infected person that is contagious) *Virus infection time (Time someone is sick and can spread the infection)
+*Virus contagious area (Area around a infected person that is contagious.
+It this program it is a square shape and not a circle.)
+*Virus infection time (Time someone is sick and can spread the infection)